India's Q1 gold demand declines 18% to 135.5 tonnes amid higher prices: WGC

 As per the report, total jewellery demand in the country during the latest March quarter fell 26% to 94.2 tonnes.
 It was at 126.5 tonnes in the same period last year.

 In terms of value, jewellery demand plunged 20% to ₹42,800 crore in the first quarter of this year.
-The same was at ₹53,200 crore in the year-ago period.
+The same was at ₹53,200 crore in the year-earlier period.

 "After rising to record levels in the fourth quarter of 2021, India's gold jewellery demand fell by 26% year-on-year in the first quarter of this year to 94 tonnes.
 Since 2010, barring the pandemic periods, this is only the third time the first quarter total has been below 100 tonnes," Mr. Somasundaram said.